sakmalh/WireGuardVPN/README.md

 # WireGuardVPN
 Deploying a VPN Pod in the kubernetes Cluster.
-Note that this solution is to be used for remote access VPN.

 - Deploying a VPN as a Pod in a kubernetes cluster
 - Client config can be found in /config/peer_user/peer_user.conf